kyrylo0605/wordpress/wp-content/plugins/wp-rss-aggregator/readme.txt

 9. The complete settings page for the core plugin

 == Changelog ==

+= 4.11.4 (2018-12-11) =
+* Added handling of lifetime licenses.
+* License renewal link and expiry are not shown if they are not applicable.

 = 4.11.3 (2018-05-23) =
 * Updated Help & Support page.